ediblecode/accessibility-resources/README.md

 - [Record a goose sighting](https://github.com/ministryofjustice/record-a-goose-sighting#readme) - a fictional service to use an exercise for training teams about accessibility
 - [Shake - The Typeface with Parkinson's](https://writewithparkinsons.com/) - a typeface made from the real handwriting of a person living with Parkinson's Disease
 - [How Web Accessibility Works](https://blog.segunolalive.com/posts/how-web-accessibility-works/)
+- [A11y Coffee](https://a11y.coffee/) - Pick your serving size of web accessibility information

 ## Style guides